 We all have different tastes when it comes to the decoration of a home.
 Keep in mind that you want to sell this house to other individuals.
-No matter how wonderful fuchsia color walls, metal kitchen cabinets, and a mermaid style bathtub sounds to you, will easily narrow the circle of potential buyers.
+No matter how wonderful fuchsia color walls and metal kitchen cabinets sounds to you, this will easily narrow the circle of potential buyers.
 Go for neutral colors, textures, paints, and materials that would be appealing to almost any taste.

 Like any other business, flipping a house can be challenging, but it is worth the effort if carefully planned out.
 Moreover, it is a great experience of managing money, people, and time.
 Be aware of the struggles, take the right moves, and you will succeed.
-Today’s housing market is changing fast now that we are well into the new year.
-To see today’s mortgage rates, click here!
+Follow these tips to help you stay on path.